modular-component/website/docs/usage/testing-components.md

 Here for instance, we cannot reliably know how to select the actual HTML input or to trigger the `onChange` callback.
 But what if we could select the _component instance_ instead, and manually trigger callback props?

-For this use-case, we could use a component stage to easily allow mocking our sub-components without relying on module mocking.
+For this use-case, we could use a components stage to easily allow mocking our sub-components without relying on module mocking.
 For that, let's update our component:

 ```tsx